ghc-proposals/ghc-proposals/proposals/0000-forced-class-instantiation.rst

 I propose to introduce a declaration
 ::
   instance force Cls Ty1 Ty2 …

+The declaration is valid if the mentioned instance exists (i.e. if the constraing ``Cls Ty1 Ty2`` can be completely solved).
+If not, as in ``instance force Eq [a]``, a usual error message (“Could not solve constraint Eq [a]: No instance [a]” or similar) is produced, and the program is rejected.

-which, restricted to the scope of one modules, hides the existance of the type class ``Cls`` to the user.
-This includes:
+The declaration has the effect that, within the scope of one module, the existance of the type class ``Cls`` is hidden from the user, by consistenly instantiationg it with the instance given in the declaration.

+The affects:

 * Inferred types.
 * Types printed with ``:print``, even for imported identifiers.